CULPEPER WOOD PRESERVERS, INC.

 What Is the Current Site Status?

-- A Memorandum of Understanding detailing how the RI report would be finalized was agreed upon by EPA, VADEQ and the PRPs on December 17, 2014.
+- A Memorandum of Understanding detailing how the Remedial Investigation report would be finalized was agreed upon by EPA, VADEQ and the Potentially Responsible Parties on December 17, 2014.

-- The Remedial Investigation report was completed in 2017 and EPA expects the Feasibility Study report to be finalized in 2017.
+- The Remedial Investigation report was completed in 2016 and EPA expects to finalize the Feasibility Study report in mid-2018.
 EPA will then select a final cleanup remedy for the site, with design of the selected remedy slated to start soon thereafter.